 RATH: Since then, she's put out 10 more albums, each with a totally distinct sound.
 On Friday night, Meshell put on a secret show for about 150 lucky fans at LA's legendary Village Studios.
 Along with some classics she hadn't played in years, we heard some new pieces from her upcoming album "Comet Come To Me."

-(SOUNDBITE OF SONG, "COMET COME TO ME")
+(SOUNDBITE OF ALBUM, "COMET COME TO ME")

 NDEGEOCELLO: (Singing) Wish I knew my momma, wish I could forgive my dad.
 Should have known better, wish I had.
 See more good than bad.